Coleridge-Initiative/big-data-and-social-science/docs/12ChapterWorkbooks.md

 In the Networks workbook you will create network data where the nodes are researchers who have been awarded grants, and ties are created between each researcher on a given grant.
-You will use Python to read the grant data and translate them into network data, then use the Python library to calculate node- and graph-level network statistics and to create and refine network visualizations.
+You will use Python to read the grant data and translate them into network data, then use the `networkx` Python library to calculate node- and graph-level network statistics and `igraph` to create and refine network visualizations.
 You will also be introduced to graph databases, an alternative way of storing and querying network data.
 In this workbook, you will learn how to: